 Coming to a new doctor’s office can be scary and confusing.
 Get answers to frequently asked questions and feel at ease when you visit Utah Cardiology.

-Below are some frequently asked questions from people just like you.
+Below are some frequently asked questions.
 Click on a question below to view the answer.
 If you still have questions or can’t find an answer please feel free to contact us.

 Will my doctor get a copy of my visit or test results?